robertaflenghi/robertaflenghi.github.io/content/home/courses.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 30

+# Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: Publications
+title: 'Courses'
-subtitle: ''
+subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: courses
   # Choose how much pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by